 When do I have to decide if I want to pursue the Associate Certificate in Change Management?

 You can decide before or after completing your first course.
-To enroll, you need to submit a program declaration form with a $200 non-refundable program declaration fee.
+To enroll, you need to submit a program declaration.

 Please read the Student Handbook prior to submitting the Program Declaration.